DataStaxCodeSamples/datastax-tickdb-full/README.md

 ###Querying.

-//Todays data
+Todays data
 http://localhost:7001/datastax-tickdb/rest/tickdb/get/NASDAQ/AAPL

-//To and From dates
+To and From dates
 http://localhost:7001/datastax-tickdb/rest/tickdb/get/bydatetime/NASDAQ/AAPL/20150914000000/20150917000000

-//To and from dates broken into minute chunks http://localhost:7001/datastax-tickdb/rest/tickdb/get/bydatetime/NASDAQ/AAPL/20150914000000/20150917000000/MINUTE
+To and from dates broken into minute chunks http://localhost:7001/datastax-tickdb/rest/tickdb/get/bydatetime/NASDAQ/AAPL/20150914000000/20150917000000/MINUTE

-//To and from dates broken into minute chunks and shown as candlesticks http://localhost:7001/datastax-tickdb/rest/tickdb/get/candlesticks/NASDAQ/AAPL/20150914000000/20150917000000/MINUTE_5
+To and from dates broken into minute chunks and shown as candlesticks http://localhost:7001/datastax-tickdb/rest/tickdb/get/candlesticks/NASDAQ/AAPL/20150914000000/20150917000000/MINUTE_5

 ###Services